If you’re shopping for the best electronic signature solution this year, DocuSign may be the first stop on your search.

 |Commenting and collaborative fields||✗||✓|

 This collection of plans is intended for individuals, freelancers, and (very) small business owners with limited usage requirements and a simplified signing process.

 For DocuSign users, not much changes between the free plan and the Personal plan with a few key exceptions: Reusable templates become accessible and you’ll see a slight increase in the number of documents you can send each month.

 While reusable templates can help to automate and streamline your document creation process, this may not be vital since you can only send five documents per month.

-DocuSign pricing for this plan runs $15 monthly or $10 per month with an annual subscription.
-(Coincidentally, the real estate starter plan that DocuSign offers is identical to the Personal plan.)
+Coincidentally, the real estate starter plan that DocuSign offers is identical to the Personal plan.

 Every competitor we looked at offers a plan that competes with DocuSign at this level.
 Most companies offer more features, better pricing, or higher usage limits.